oblac/jodd-site/doc/madvoc/4+results.md

 Invocation of action path: `/one.html` will perform the redirection to:
 `/index.html?value=173`.

-### Redirect Permanently('url')
+### Redirect Permanently ('url')

 This result redirects permanently (301) to an external URL.
-For the other things, it works just like redirect result.
+For everything else it works just like redirect result.

 ### Chain result ('chain')

 Chaining actions is similar to forwarding, except it is done by `Madvoc` and not by servlet container.
-Chain result type handler takes result value as the next action path.
+Chain result handler takes result value as the next action path.
 Chaining to the next action happens after the complete execution of first action, including all interceptors (but not filters!).
-The following example illustrates this result type:
+The following example illustrates this:

 ~~~~~ java
     @MadvocAction